LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    The `headers` method returns all of the headers as an object which can be iterated or used in a query expression.
 Each header element is presented as a pair object containing the header name and value as the pair's first and second elements, respectively.
-The next method returns the first header pair, which matches the name parameter.
+The `header` method returns the first header pair, which matches the name parameter.
 It returns "void" if the header is not found.
 The `rawHeader` method works the same, but fetches the raw unnormalized header name/value as sent by the web server.

 The next set of methods is presented in a table matching the method name to its